grafana/grafana/docs/sources/explore/query-management.md

 1. Click the **Filter queries for specific data source(s)** field.
 1. Select the data source for which you would like to filter your history.
 You can select multiple data sources.

-> **Note:** Query History will save queries ran using the Mixed Datasource as having had used the Mixed Datasource, not the datasources in the individual queries.
+> **Note:** Query History will save queries ran using the Mixed data source as having had used the Mixed data source, not the data sources in the individual queries.

 In **Query history** tab it is also possible to filter queries by date using the slider: